Business Startup CostsUpdated March 2026

 16 items listed · All prices in USDData verified March 2026

-Start a Bakery costs in Scranton are shaped by several local factors: a more relaxed labor market where service providers compete on price as much as reputation, one of America's more affordable housing markets, where homeownership is within reach for most working families, and Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes..
+Start a Bakery costs in Scranton are shaped by several local factors: a more relaxed labor market where businesses compete on price as much as reputation, one of America's more affordable housing markets, where homeownership is within reach for most working families, and Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes..
 These factors keep prices below what you'd pay in most US metros.

 Practical Advice for Scranton